nadeemlab/cg-gnn/README.md

-# `cg-gnns`
+# `cg-gnn`

-`cg-gnns` (short for "Cell Graph - Graph Neural Networks'') is a library to create cell graphs from pathology slide data and train a graph neural network model using them to predict patient outcomes.
+`cg-gnn` (short for "Cell Graph - Graph Neural Networks'') is a library to create cell graphs from pathology slide data and train a graph neural network model using them to predict patient outcomes.
 This library is designed to be used with and as part of the [SPT framework](https://github.com/nadeemlab/SPT), although independent functionality is also possible provided you can provide formatted, cell level slide data.

 This library is a heavily modified version of [histocartography](https://github.com/BiomedSciAI/histocartography) and two of its applications, [hact-net](https://github.com/histocartography/hact-net) and [patho-quant-explainer](https://github.com/histocartography/patho-quant-explainer).